iharosi/movies-backend/README.md

-# Movies Web API
+# Movies Web API backend
-Web API which fetches metadata based on movies found in a folder
+Backend service which fetches metadata based on movies found in a folder and ensure an API service for web applications.

 ## Install dependencies